 Dr. Nathan: Travelers should feel more secure about their health if they’ve been fully vaccinated for COVID-19.
 The vaccine and booster reduce the risk of contracting, developing a severe case of, requiring hospitalization for, or dying of COVID-19.
 That risk can be reduced even more by wearing well-fitting masks indoors, frequent hand washing, and social distancing especially when indoors.
 Travelers should also research their destinations by checking for travel advisories and vaccination requirements.
-These risk reduction measures are effective for the newest COVID-19 variant, omicron.

 If a traveler is anxious about traveling in a world with COVID and its variants, what steps can they take to alleviate this anxiety?

 Dr. Nathan: Anxiety is fueled by uncertainty and knowledge can be a strong weapon in one’s favor.
 It’s important to differentiate between real risks and overblown catastrophes.
 This is particularly true when a new variant is first identified, as we often don’t have enough information about its effects.
 Some tips to share with your travelers to help alleviate anxiety include: